-Carson-Newman University will be the Christ-Centered, liberal arts-based university of choice in the Southeast for education and service, by being intentionally Christian, academically rigorous, student-focused, and future-minded.
+We will be the Christian liberal arts-based university of choice in the Southeast for education and service.

-Our mission is to help our students reach their full potential as educated citizens and worldwide servant leaders by integrating academic excellence and Christian commitment within a caring community.
+Our mission as Christian educators is to help our students reach their full potential as educated citizens and worldwide servant-leaders.

 Affirmation of Faith